-The Trojan Assistance Program matches

-financially challenged students/families with donors who are interested in helping them attend Athens Bible School.
+The Trojan Assistance Program matches financially challenged students/families with donors who are interested in helping them attend Athens Bible School.
 All funds donated to the program are used to provide tuition assistance for families that would not otherwise be able to afford to attend ABS.
 The program is unique because it is based upon character and financial need.
 Students/families that apply are those who typically are dealing with challenging financial situations, have exhausted all other resources to pay for tuition, and have a strong desire to attend Athens Bible School.
-Families must apply for financial aid first.
-Once they qualify for this, they may then apply for the program.
+Awardees will be selected from those families that complete the Financial Assistance Request Application.
+Applicants will be renewed by the Financial Affairs Committee and School Administration.
+The recipients will be selected prior to the start of each semester.